pocketjoj/SurgerySchedule/README.md

 - The table/insert scripts stop at line 480.
 From line 480 - 775 is SQL commands to populate the "SurgerySchedule" table based off of the "ToBeScheduled" table.
 Some of the requirements are met within those lines, but that was an extra challenge (to auto-populate a Surgery Schedule) that I had for myself in this project.

+- NOTE: You can run up to line 773 (to save time), and it should work (per my testing).
+Then you can just start with requirements at line 775.

 Thanks again!
 Joel